msgpack/msgpack/spec.md

 fractions data types.
 This extension the following formats as defined above for ext 8, ext 16 and ext 32, with the payload being defined below.

-    fraction 2 stores the type -6 and a bignum payload whose length is 2 bytes +--------+--------+--------+--------+
+    fraction 2 stores the type -6 and a bigint payload whose length is 2 bytes +--------+--------+--------+--------+
     |  0xd5  |   -6   |     fraction    |
     +--------+--------+--------+--------+

-    fraction 4 stores the type -6 and a bignum payload whose length is 4 bytes +--------+--------+--------+--------+--------+--------+
+    fraction 4 stores the type -6 and a bigint payload whose length is 4 bytes +--------+--------+--------+--------+--------+--------+
     |  0xd6  |   -6   |              fraction             |
     +--------+--------+--------+--------+--------+--------+

-    fraction 8 stores the type -6 and a bignum payload whose length is 8 bytes +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
+    fraction 8 stores the type -6 and a bigint payload whose length is 8 bytes +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
     |  0xd7  |   -6   |                               fraction                                |
     +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+

-    fraction 16 stores the type -6 and a bignum payload whose length is 16 bytes +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
+    fraction 16 stores the type -6 and a bigint payload whose length is 16 bytes +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
     |  0xd8  |   -6   |                                fraction
     +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+